 We are a clinical-stage biotech company focused on developing and commercializing new therapeutics to alleviate pain by selectively targeting the sodium ion-channel known as "NaV1.7", as well as other receptors in the NaV family.
 NaV1.7 has been genetically validated as a pain receptor in human physiology.
-Our goal is to develop a novel and proprietary class of NaV blockers that target the body's peripheral nervous system and have demonstrated safety in a Phase 1 study.
-Our lead candidate, CC8464, has demonstrated a good safety and tolerability profile in Phase 1 clinical trials.
-We currently plan to begin Phase 2a studies for CC8464 in 2023.
+Our goal is to develop a novel and proprietary class of NaV blockers that target the body's peripheral nervous system and have demonstrated safety in a Phase 1 study with more than 100 subjects.
+We plan to proceed with our clinical trials in 2023, focusing on a study to evaluate the rash mitigation strategy and a Phase 2a proof-of-concept study assessing the potential efficacy of CC8464 in EM patients with a genetic disposition.

 We were incorporated in Delaware on March 19, 2021.
-On August 10, 2022, we entered into that certain Contribution Agreement (the "Contribution Agreement") with Chromocell Corporation, a Delaware corporation ("Chromocell Holdings").
-Pursuant to the Contribution Agreement, effective July 12, 2022 (the "Contribution Date"), we acquired from Chromocell Holdings all assets, liabilities and results of operations related to Chromocell Holdings' therapeutic business, including all patents, pre-clinical and Phase I study results and data, and trade secrets related to the CC8464 compound.
+On August 10, 2022, we entered into the Contribution Agreement with Chromocell Holdings.
+Pursuant to the Contribution Agreement, effective July 12, 2022, the Contribution Date, we acquired from Chromocell Holdings all assets, liabilities and results of operations related to Chromocell Holdings' therapeutic business, including all patents, pre-clinical and Phase I study results and data, and trade secrets related to the CC8464 compound, in exchange for the issuance by us of 10,000,000 shares of Common Stock and (ii) 600,000 shares of Series A Preferred Stock.
+We refer to this issuance of Common Stock and Series A Preferred Stock as the "Contribution Agreement Share Issuance."

 Prior to the Contribution Date, we had only nominal assets and liabilities.
 Accordingly, the financial statements presented in this prospectus for periods prior to the Contribution Date have been prepared on a "carve-out" basis from the financial statements of Chromocell Holdings to represent our financial position and performance as if it had existed on a stand-alone basis.
 The financial statements presented in this prospectus for periods from and after the Contribution Date reflect our financial position and performance as a stand-alone entity.